nemosminer/NemosMiner/README.md

       Note that the GUI only updates default values (valid for ALL pools unless there is pool specific configuration setting defined in 'Config\PoolConfig.json').
 Any other changes need to be done manually.

-   PricePenaltyFactor
+   EarningsAdjustmentFactor

-      When using advanced per pool configuration, it is possible to add a penalty factor for a specific pool.
+      When using advanced per pool configuration, it is possible to add an earnings adjustment factor for a specific pool.
 This simply adds a multiplicator on estimations presented by the pool.

       Example scenario:
-         - You feel like a pool is exaggerating its estimations by 10% - Set PricePenaltyFactor to 0.9
+         - You feel like a pool is exaggerating its estimations by 10% - Set EarningsAdjustmentFactor to 0.9

    Pool Variants